 Investing is about earning money that will support you and your family, generate income, subsidize utility bills, and pay for those umbrella drinks at the beach.
 You're a step closer to those goals in day one of dividend investing.
 If you can build a portfolio today, down the road you can turn off that "reinvest" feature and let the spigot open.

 Dividend-paying stocks make money.
 Period.
 For that simple reason, they are what every portfolio needs.

 If he could, Mathew Emmert would eat and sleep dividends.
 Since he can't, he just dreams about them.
-Put Mathew in your corner by signing up for a free 30-day trial of Income Investor.
-In addition to the two monthly recommendations, you'll have access to all back issues as well as a lively community of discussion boards; special members-only feature articles; and advice, FAQs, and tax tips for dividend investors.
+Click here to be Mathew's guest at Income Investor free for 30 days.
+You'll score two monthly recommendations, as well as a lively community of discussion boards; special members-only feature articles; and advice, FAQs, and tax tips for dividend investors.

 Brian Richards wishes he'd reinvested the $4.18 dividend check he received on a quarterly basis as a kid.
 Instead, he bought gum.
 Brian does not own shares of any company mentioned in this article.
 The Fool has a strict disclosure policy.